-These are some of the illnesses hamsters may have:
+Below, you may find some of the illnesses hamsters may develop:

 It is very important that you never wash you hamster.
 One of the common reasons why a hamster catches a cold is from baths.
 Never handle a hamster when you have a cold as the hamster will easily get a cold from you.
 A hamster with a cold should be kept in a draught free and warm room.
 Palatable foods (soft food) are good for sick hamsters.
 Instead of water, put lukewarm milk in the hamster's drinking bottle.
 The lukewarm milk should be changed at least three times daily for two days.

 Hamster wet tail is a bacterial infection and can cause extreme diarrhoea.
 Stress and an unbalanced diet can be two major causes of wet tail in hamsters.
 An example of stress for a hamster can be a trip from the pet store to home.
 Wet tail is a disease associated more commonly with the syrian hamster.
 The area around the hamster's anus becomes sticky and wet-looking when the hamster has wet tail.
 The sick hamster will move very slowly, will be very quiet and will not eat.
 When a hamster has wet tail, take it to a vet immediately.